A mock data challenge for next-generation detectors: Description of the Simulation

 \subsection{Simulation of the GW Signal for Compact Binary Coalescences}

-The simulated signal includes GWs originating from a cosmological population of CBCs.
-The intrinsic parameters of these systems are drawn from population synthesis catalogs, which are detailed in Ref. \cite{2021MNRAS.505..339M,2022MNRAS.511.5797M} for binary black hole (BBH), and Ref. \cite{2021MNRAS.502.4877S} for binary neutron star (BNS) and black hole neutron star (BHNS) systems.
-These catalogs are also used in \cite{2020JCAP...03..050M}.
+The simulated signal is composed of gravitational waves (GWs) originating from a cosmological population of compact binary coalescences (CBCs).
+The intrinsic parameters of these systems are drawn from population-synthesis catalogs produced with the\textbf{ MOBSE} code, as described in \cite{2021MNRAS.505..339M,2022MNRAS.511.5797M} for binary black holes (BBHs) and in \cite{2021MNRAS.502.4877S} for binary neutron stars (BNSs) and black hole–neutron star (BHNS) systems.
+These catalogs are obtained from the evolution of massive binary stars with primary masses drawn from a Kroupa initial mass function and metallicities in the range $Z=10^{-4}$–$0.02$.
+The cosmological evolution of the population is included by adopting a metallicity-dependent star-formation rate; for isolated binaries, this follows the Madau \& Fragos model \cite{Madau2017}, with time delays between formation and merger already incorporated in the catalogs.

+Following \cite{2020JCAP...03..050M}, we adopt the model with a common-envelope ejection efficiency of 3 for both the BNS and BHNS populations, as this choice reproduces the local merger-rate constraints inferred from the third LIGO-Virgo-KAGRA Gravitational Wave Transcient Catalog (LVK GWTC-3).
+In this model, neutron-star masses are randomly drawn from a uniform distribution in the range $1.1$–$2.5,M_\odot$, consistent with LIGO–Virgo-KAGRA observations.

+For the BBH population, we also follow \cite{2020JCAP...03..050M} and consider a model with a metallicity spread of $\sigma_Z = 0.3$, spin magnitudes drawn from a truncated Maxwellian with $\sigma = 0.1$, and a common-envelope ejection efficiency of 1.0.
+We further assume the “rapid” supernova model of Fryer et al. (2012, ApJ, 749, 91).
+The BBH population includes both isolated systems from {\sc MOBSE} and dynamically formed systems, and is able to reproduce the BBH merger rate, as well as the mass and spin distributions constrained by LIGO–Virgo observations (GWTC-3).

 To generate a population of compact binaries, we employed Monte Carlo techniques.
-For each source, the following procedure was implemented:
+The full procedure is summarized in the flowchart shown in Fig.~\ref{fig-flowchart} and is detailed step by step below.
+For each source, the following steps were implemented:

 \begin{itemize}

 \item The time interval between successive coalescences was modeled as a Poisson process, with the time $\tau$ drawn from an exponential distribution $P(\tau) = \exp(- \tau / \lambda)$, where $\lambda = 38$ s is the average time between events.
 This value was directly calculated from the catalog as the ratio of the catalog's duration to the number of events.